JorinEdu/JorinEdu.github.io/_posts/2019-6-3-Goldilocks-And-The-Three-Bears.md

 keywords: Story
 categories: Story
 ---
-![International Phonetic Alphabet of English.png][1]
 <p>https://jorinedu.gq/usr/uploads/2019/06/1646283585.mp3</p>
 # Goldilocks and the three bears
 *This is a story about a young girl named Goldilocks.*
 One day, she was walking in the woods when she saw a house.
 She knocked on the door, but no one answered.
 In fact, the door wasn't locked, and when it opened, Goldilocks walked straight in.
 What she didn't know was that in the house lived a  family of three bears.
 They had left the house to go for a walk.
 Goldilocks walked into the kitchen and found three bowls of porridge.
 She was hungry, so she picked up a spoon and tasted the porridge from the first bowl.
 "This porridge is too hot!" she cried out.
 So, she tasted the porridge from the second bowl.
 "This porridge is too cold," she said.
 So, she tasted the last bowl of porridge.
 "Ah, this porridge is just right" she said happily and she ate it all up.